IvanHCenalmor/colab_to_docker/README.md

 pip install nbformat
 '''

+The versions of the libraries that have been used is:
+ - nbformat==5.9.1
+ - re==2.2.1

+The Python version has been **3.10.11**.

+* Other versions may also work, but these have been the ones used during the developement of this library.

 # How to use?
 As the pip installation is not available yet, you need to clone the repository or download the code to be able to run it: